-- Table 1-Describes each feature pack image, including a brief description of each feature set, the images' UNIX and DOS filenames, and memory requirements. - Table 2-Describes the factory default available memory and the possible memory upgrades for the Cisco 3600 series routers.
+- Table 1-Describes each feature pack image, including a brief description of each feature set, the images' UNIX and DOS filenames, and memory requirements. - Table 2-Describes the factory default available memory and the possible memory upgrades for the Cisco AS5200 access server.